2017

 Care Quality Commission Department for Community and Local Gove… Department of Health and Social Care +2 more

-Concerns summary Emergency responders failed to seek medical assistance for a patient with internal hemorrhage after a fall, misinterpreting her symptoms.
+Concerns summary (AI summary) Emergency responders failed to seek medical assistance for a patient with internal hemorrhage after a fall, misinterpreting her symptoms.
 A subsequent flawed investigation failed to identify critical inaccuracies in risk assessment completion and staff understanding.

 All Responded